TheTrustyPwo/ZBSchools-Macro/README.md

 points could be obtained within the timespan of 24 hours, if the script is continuously running of course.

+### Disclaimer
+Use this program at your own risk.
+According to <a href="https://www.sph.com.sg/legal/website_tnc/">SPH Terms and Conditions</a>
+Section 6 Part D, users must not "not to use any automated process, use any kind of scripting software or bots or service to access and/or use the Site and/or Services".
+This program is merely demonstrating the capabilities of the Selenium webdriver, and you are liable for all consequences of your actions.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- INSTALLATION -->
 ## Installation

-Prerequisites: Cookie Editor browser extension, Chrome version 110 (Latest as of 18 Feb 2023)
+Prerequisites: Cookie Editor browser extension, Chrome version 110 (Latest as of 19 Feb 2023)

 1. Head to https://github.com/TheTrustyPwo/ZBSchools-Macro/releases/ and download the release zip file
 2. Once complete, extract the zip file